 Professional landscape company Bahler Brothers recommends adding low-voltage lighting to your landscaping.
 These lights may provide security and increase the appeal of the property after dark.
 It may also act as a deterrent for someone considering breaking into your home or garage.

 The National Association of the Remodeling Industry reports that installing a new front door improves the energy efficiency and livability of a house.
-At an average cost of $2,000, the estimated return on investment (ROI) could be as much as 75 percent.
+At a cost estimate of $3,150, the estimated return on investment (ROI) could be as much as 63 percent.
 You may find more cost-efficient door options at your local home improvement store.

 Window replacement can be pricey, but it works in two major ways.
 First, it can make the home look more appealing inside and out.
 Second, it can increase energy efficiency and reduce utility bills.
 These aesthetic and financial perks may be very appealing to potential buyers.